nizardrou/BioSAILs-WMS/README.md

 O=output.rg.sorted.bam
 ```

+- Index the coordinate sorted BAM using SAMtools.
-- Use GATK HaplotypeCaller to generate a GVCF from the coordinate sorted BAM that contains the read groups [details on usage can be found here [https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller]).
+- Use GATK HaplotypeCaller to generate a GVCF from the indexed and coordinate sorted BAM that contains the read groups [details on usage can be found here [https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller]).

 **Hints:**
 - Make sure that the appropriate "module purge, module load" commands are used in each rule.